 And you may be asking, why MailerLite?
 Well, basically because it integrates with all the main services authors use and it’s affordable.
 Mailchimp, for example, is $74.99 / month for more than 2,500 and less than 5,000 contacts. 😬 Aweber is $49/month for the same amount of subscribers.

 That said, there’s a super cheap new alternative called Send Fox.
 It’s a lifetime price: $49 for each 5,000 subscribers.
 You heard it right.
 It’s not per month or per year.
 It’s forever!
 And they integrate with Bookfunnel and Storyorigin.
 Even I was considering switching.
 That said, I realized that they are from the same developers of King Sumo, a giveaway service.
-I’ll be honest here and spare no words: King Sumo is spammy.
+I’ll be honest here: King Sumo is spammy.
 They send emails to people who create and even enter giveaways, without asking for authorization first.
 The other day I got another email from them.
-With no “unsubscribe” option. 😲 I think last time I created a giveaway with them was 2 years ago, and I tried to unsubscribe before.
-Oh, well, I’ll just keep marking them as spam.
-Is it a good idea to host your newsletter with a company that is known for sending spam?
+With no “unsubscribe” option. 😲 Is it a good idea to host your newsletter with a company that is known for sending spam?
 I don’t know.
 It’s something to take into consideration.

-That said, I never heard any author complain about issues with Sendy, so I chose to stick with it, and I’m happy.
+Still, since I never heard any author complain about issues with Sendy, and it’s a well-known, established service, I chose to stick with it, and I’m happy.
 That’s why I wanted to share my process in making the switch.

 What about you?
 Are you happy with your newsletter service?
 Considering switching?